gsa-oes/office-of-evaluation-sciences/pages/Building-Evidence/collaborations.md

 title: Other Collaborations
 permalink: /collaborations/
 image:
-summary: We work directly alongside agency collaborators on their most pressing implementation challenges, ensuring that we’re building capacity by empowering our collaborators.
-When our collaborations do not lead to evaluations, we aim to share learnings and the outcomes of engagements.
+summary: OES supports agencies on a variety of pressing implementation challenges.
+In addition to supporting agencies in conducting evaluations, OES has provided support to agency partners in developing resources and answering key questions.

 filters:
   - key: year